Rahul-Muthuswamy/Urban.IQ/README.md

 ➤ Python 3.11 or higher
 ➤ Node.js 18 or higher
 ➤ PostgreSQL database
 ➤ Azure account with required services
-➤ Docker and Docker Compose (optional)

 <br/>